 For companies to do this effectively, you need a solid grasp on how your media investments tie to your business goals.
 This isn’t an easy task in today’s digital landscape where countless channels and siloed data abound.
 But it is a big opportunity—one that Rise seized on over a decade ago.

 In fact, it’s what fueled the launch of Connex, Rise’s cross-channel media optimization platform.
 Put simply, it’s the tech that allows us to aggregate all of this siloed data, identify what is (or isn’t) performing and take action.

 Today, Connex continues to lead the industry in enabling granular performance management at scale.
-And in 2020, a year of nonstop curveballs, it’s helping us successfully solve the many new challenges our clients now face—from rapidly changing customer needs and behaviors to unpredictable inventory levels.
+And, in recent years of nonstop curveballs, it’s helping us successfully solve the many new challenges our clients now face—from rapidly changing customer needs and behaviors to unpredictable inventory levels.